kdw9502/ngrinderwiki/How-to-develop-plugin-extension-points.md

 * This document is subject to be changed for ngrinder 3.4.

-TBD

-The following describes the plugin structure in nGrinder. nGrinder uses the [Atlanssian Plugin Framwork](https://developer.atlassian.com/display/PLUGINFRAMEWORK/Plugin+Framework) to customize nGrinder behavior without modifying nGrinder core code. nGrinder supports the following plugin extension points.
+The following describes the plugin structure in nGrinder. nGrinder uses the [Plugin Framework for Java (PF4J)](https://github.com/pf4j/pf4j) to customize nGrinder behavior without modifying nGrinder core code. nGrinder supports the following plugin extension points.

 |Extension Interface|Extension Point Name(Plugin-Key)|Description|
 |-------------------|--------------------------------|-----------|